 We even have the ability now to communicate across language barriers with voice and google translate.
 “Hey google, how do you say I love my family in Spanish?”
 Google responds, not just in text, but with a spoken, “Amo a mí familía.”
 And boom, a native Spanish speaker knows what you’re saying.
 Voice has opened opportunities for people to experience the world, without fear of a language barrier getting in the way.

 As a new channel, Voice helps activate experiences in a whole new way, and the possibilities here are endless.
 It requires very little education or literacy.
 Those that have struggles with literacy can speak to someone without fear of being misunderstood or judged for imperfect grammar.
 Even my youngest son—well before he could read or write—exercised (over and over) that toddler-induced need for independence with his frequent, “Hey Alexa, play Baby Shark”.

 What does this have to do with your brand?
 Everything.

 When it comes to the relationship you build with your customers, voice technology opens up doors.
 Plain and simple.
 In fact, a lot of people are already using it!
 My friend, Sarah, recently mentioned that she’s been using her Amazon Echo to order groceries and control her thermostat.
 She loves the convenience of voice technology, and said she’s definitely going to upgrade to the Echo Dot when it comes out.
 Here’s the thing: we all know she’s not remotely unique in this.
 The truth is, if your brand isn’t using voice technology yet, you’re missing out on a huge opportunity to meaningfully connect with customers.

 Interested in learning more?
-Click here to schedule a quick demo.
+Click here to schedule a quick meeting.